-On October 1, a USPS mail carrier in West Trenton, New Jersey sought treatment at a local hospital for a skin lesion on her arm.10 Ultimately, six individuals in New Jersey-five of whom worked in postal facilities-developed anthrax.i Two of the individuals developed inhalational anthrax, while the remaining four cases were cutaneous anthrax.^{2,12} Environmental testing confirmed the presence of B. anthracis spores at the Trenton Processing and Distribution Center-where four of the cases worked and contaminated letters transited en route to New York and Washington, DC.13 While most of the earlier cases in other jurisdictions were exposed through handling contaminated letters, the anthrax cases at the postal distribution facility suggested that automated, high-speed sorting machines could cause the release of anthrax spores into the environment.
-More than 1,400 persons in New Jersey received sixty-day courses of PEP as a result of suspected anthrax exposure.11 i One of the postal workers lived in Pennsylvania but worked in New Jersey.
+On October 1, a USPS mail carrier in West Trenton, New Jersey sought treatment at a local hospital for a skin lesion on her arm.i Ultimately, six individuals in New Jersey-five of whom worked in postal facilities-developed anthrax.
+Two of the individuals developed inhalational anthrax, while the remaining four cases were cutaneous anthrax.
+Environmental testing confirmed the presence of B. anthracis spores at the Trenton Processing and Distribution Center - where four of the cases worked and contaminated letters transited en route to New York and Washington, DC.
+While most of the earlier cases in other jurisdictions were exposed through handling contaminated letters, the anthrax cases at the postal distribution facility suggested that automated, high-speed sorting machines could cause the release of anthrax spores into the environment.
+More than 1,400 persons in New Jersey received sixty-day courses of PEP as a result of suspected anthrax exposure.